elastic/connectors/docs/DOCKER.md

 - `-v ~/connectors-python-config:/config \` - replace `~/connectors-python-config` with the directory that you've created in step 2 if you've chosen a different name for it.
 - `--network "elastic"` - replace `elastic` with the network that you've created in step 1 if you've chosen a different name for it.
-- `docker.elastic.co/enterprise-search/elastic-connectors:8.10.0.0-SNAPSHOT` - adjust the version for the connectors to match your Elasticsearch deployment version.
+- `docker.elastic.co/enterprise-search/elastic-connectors:<VERSION>-SNAPSHOT` - adjust the version for the connectors to match your Elasticsearch deployment version.
-  - For Elasticsearch of version 8.7 you can use `elastic-connectors:8.10.0.0`for a stable revision of the connectors, or `elastic-connectors:8.10.0.0-SNAPSHOT` if you want the latest nightly build of the connectors (not recommended).
+  - For Elasticsearch of version `<VERSION>` you can use `elastic-connectors:<VERSION>`for a stable revision of the connectors, or `elastic-connectors:<VERSION>-SNAPSHOT` if you want the latest nightly build of the connectors (not recommended).
-  - If you are using nightly builds, you will need to run `docker pull docker.elastic.co/enterprise-search/elastic-connectors:8.10.0.0-SNAPSHOT` before starting the service.
+  - If you are using nightly builds, you will need to run `docker pull docker.elastic.co/enterprise-search/elastic-connectors:<VERSION>-SNAPSHOT` before starting the service.
 This ensures you're using the latest version of the Docker image.
 - `-c /config/config.yml` - replace `config.yml` with the name of the config file you've put in the directory you've created in step 2.